garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Consumer loan(s).md

+- a contract between yourself & a 3rd party

 These are formal negotiated contracts which:
 - Specify the terms for borrowing & repayment
 - Specify interest cost & rate